 I don’t really need to sell Ireland’s coastlines do I, given the iconic backdrops of massive movie franchises like Star Wars, Harry Potter, and The Game of Thrones have long beat me to it.
-And then there is the Wild Atlantic Way which is continually ranked as one as the best drives in the world.
-But here is where Waterford gets a bit of a dud deal, and while it is found on the same rugged southern coast of Ireland next to the hugely popular tourist route, it has also been excluded as the cut off county in Ireland’s Ancient East.
+And then there is the Wild Atlantic Way which is continually ranked as one of the best drives in the world.
+But here is where Waterford gets a bit of a dud deal, and while it is found on the same rugged southern coast of Ireland next to the hugely popular tourist route, it has also been excluded as the cut-off county in Ireland’s Ancient East.
 Meaning Waterford’s coastline doesn’t quite get the same exposure as its neighbours.
 But this in no way means it is any less beautiful than its western neighbours, and in many ways, Waterford feels like the finish line of the Wild Atlantic Way.
 And the Cliff House Hotel is without a doubt the trophy at the end.
 With quite probably the best hotel sea views in Ireland.

 Weatherwise we really did get lucky on our stay in February (Fanfan’s 30th Birthday), with blue skies, calm seas and romantic sunsets.
 Then again, I did almost wish for those blistering winds, and wild Atlantic waves to be crashing on the rugged rocks beneath.
 Because miserable weather is so much more enjoyable when sipping on wine by electric fireplaces (we had two in the room, or when covered in bubbles in the standalone bathtub.
 These are rare luxuries to be found along Ireland’s coastlines.
 I have spent more than half my life along the shores of Ireland (living in Bangor), and you’d be surprised just how hard it is to find a comfortable spot to actually relax and enjoy the coastal scenes here.
 So there really is nowhere quite comparable to the Cliff House Hotel, as it is just a masterpiece in architecture where it is perched on the side of a cliff, over rugged coastlines, and it’s a bit like Tony Stark’s mansion or a Bond villain’s lair, only friendlier and more welcoming.